jess-jpg/LeetCode/README.md

 # LeetCode
-This is all of my LeetCode solutions!
+These are all of my LeetCode solutions!

 [my leetcode](https://leetcode.com/acsj)